 These are the things of nightmares, my friends.

 The Ten Courts of Hell is built inside a dark cave (because, of course it is), so getting pictures in here is nearly impossible, but freaking out small children – easy.
 The Ten Courts of Hell exhibition features a scene from each court of hell, depicted by small statues exercising increasingly violent and gruesome tortures on their victims as you pass through the courts.
 It actually does get pretty gory in here, and I do worry about the sort of person you’d have to be to create this kind of stuff in a theme park for children, but hey, I’m not here to judge.
 All I’m saying is, if I were an impressionable kid visiting with my class, I’d probably spend the rest of my life fearing death after this.

 Once you’ve passed through the Ten Courts of Hell, you’re almost at the end of the park, but not quite.
 There’s still one thing left to see…

-Stranger than pandas on meth and crabs with human heads, Breastfeeding Grandma is not just weird, she’s raise-your-hand-if-you-now-need-therapy weird.
-Like, why?!
-Why did my eyes have to see this?
-I almost find the kids who seemed thrilled to witness this strange scene even more disturbing than the scene itself.
+Stranger than pigs wearing underwear and crabs with human heads, Breastfeeding Grandma is not just weird, she’s raise-your-hand-if-you-now-need-therapy weird.
+I almost find the statues of the children who seemed thrilled to witness this strange scene even more disturbing than the scene itself.

 Since moving to Singapore, I’ve encountered more than a few things about Asian culture that seem strange, but most of these things are only strange because of the western culture I was brought up in.
-However, I’m fairly certain Haw Par Villa is strange for everyone.
+However, I’m fairly certain Haw Par Villa is strange for everyone, regardless of culture.
 There really is no explanation for some of the things you’ll see here.

 Entrance into Haw Par Villa is free and it’s conveniently located right outside of the Haw Par Villa MRT station, so really, you have no good reason not to visit.
 Unless you’re normal.
 Then maybe this isn’t the place for you. :)